-• Are cash operations allowed?
+Are cash operations allowed?

 Bank transactions (wire transfers) are recommended, where possible.
-Cash operations are possible but are limited to 50% in the case of Small Grants, 30% in the case of

-Standard Grants, and 20% in the case of Strategic Grants.
+Cash operations are possible but are limited to 50% in the case of Small Grants, 30% in the case of Standard Grants, and 20% in the case of Strategic Grants.

-- Which currency shall I use when filling out the FS table?
-Use the currency of the project bank account. - Which EUR exchange rate shall I use?
-Use the middle exchange rate of the respective national bank on the date of FS preparation.
-You may find the exchange rates on the websites of the banks: www.cnb.cz, www.mnb.hu, www.nbp.pl, or www.nbs.sk. - What do I do if I don't use the whole advance payment (the first tranche) by the end of the given project phase?
+- What do I do if I don't use the whole advance payment (the first tranche) by the end of the given project phase?
 Can I obtain further installments?

 You should spend around 80% of the first tranche before preparing the interim report and claiming further funds (see paragraph 6.1). - When do I have to send the Interim/Final report and financial settlement?

 One can submit the report and finished financial settlement immediately once a given project phase is finished, no later than on a given deadline (stipulated in the Attachment 3 of the grant contract). - Are costs of non-V4 participants refundable?

-Yes, non-V4 participants can have their costs refunded in up to ca. 40% of each cost item; majority of costs should be covered to V4 participants. - Does the financial settlement have to include all project costs or only those covered by the Fund?
+Yes, non-V4 participants can have their costs refunded in up to ca. 40% of each cost item; majority of costs should be covered to V4 participants.

+• Does the financial settlement have to include all project costs or only those covered by the Fund?